All Episodes

 And then I flew down here to D.C.
 You know, if you want to do a show, you've got to be in Los Angeles.

-That's thirteen hours in the air.
+That's 13 hours in the air.

-Look, it's it's not really a debate environment.
+Look, it's not really a debate environment.

 He's a comic.

-I think he's funny when he does his man on the street, what does he call it?
+When he does his man on the street, what does he call it?

-Eyewitness news, lie witness news, and he asked people now.
+Eyewitness news, lie witness news.

 Meanwhile, it hadn't taken place yet.

-I mean, and people Oh, it was great.
+I mean, and people, oh, it was great.

 I thought he was fantastic.